techgrs29/hugo/site/content/post/the-bittersweet-story-of-vanilla.md

 So, flavor of your vanilla extract is solely depend on which beans you choose.
 You can store Vanilla extract for longer period.
 It will only become more intense over time & the high alcohol percentage will prevent it from spoilage.

-Meanwhile, you can still continue with your recipes with cheaper Vanilla Substitutes like Maple Syrup or almond extract without comprising flavor!!
+Meanwhile, you can still continue with your recipes with cheaper Vanilla Substitutes like [Maple Syrup](https://amzn.to/32cHWtX) or [Almond Extract ](https://amzn.to/3bDpCNG)without comprising flavor!!

 Thank you so much for reading!!